eduvpn/documentation/API.md

 - `state`;
 - `code_challenge_method`: MUST be `S256`;
 - `code_challenge`.

-Please follow the OAuth specification, or use a library for your platform that implements OAuth 2.1.

 The `authorization_endpoint` with its parameters set MUST be opened in the platform's default browser or follow the platform's best practice dealing with